 Access to deep and diverse resources

-When a family doesn’t already have its own experts or needs special services, The Strategy Group can put together a team of top outside consultants for projects outside of our regular scope.
+When a family doesn’t already have its own experts or needs special services, The Strategy Group can organize a team of top outside consultants for projects outside of our regular scope.
 We are also happy to collaborate with professionals you may have already engaged.

 Collaborators